corda/corda-docs-portal/content/en/platform/corda/5.0/application-networks/creating/mgm/cpi.md

    {{< /tabs >}}

 {{< note >}}
-Use an alias that will remain unique over time, taking into account that certificate expiry will require new certificates with the same {{< tooltip >}}X.500{{< /tooltip >}} name as existing certificates.
+Use an alias that will remain unique over time, taking into account that certificate expiry will require new certificates with the same X.500 name as existing certificates.
 {{< /note >}}

 ## Upload the CPI